 Nancy Hinnen, Peoria, Illinois

-Tornado Relief Project Coordinator, Success By 6 Coordinator/Heart of Illinois United Way
+Tornado Relief Project Coordinator, Heart of Illinois United Way

-Nancy is an educator who coordinates early learning math and social-emotional-behavioral health initiatives for Success By 6, Heart of Illinois United Way.
+Nancy is an educator who coordinates early learning math and social-emotional-behavioral health initiatives for Heart of Illinois United Way.

 Jan Leonard, Peoria, Illinois